zestia/ember-select-box/README.md

 ## How it works

-This addon will render a [Combobox](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/combobox_role) if you utilise the `Trigger` or `Input` component.
+This addon will render a [Combobox](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/combobox_role) or a [Listbox](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/listbox_role), depending on the components you use.
-<br>Otherwise it will render a [Listbox](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/listbox_role).

 <details>
   <summary>View more details</summary>